Confirmation and refutation of very luminous galaxies in the early universe: Methods

 \subsection{Redshift results}

-We derive emission-line redshifts for galaxies with MSA IDs 0 (CEERS-93316, \citep{Donnan2023}; via \oii, \oiii, H$\alpha$), 2 (\cite{zavala23}; via \oiii, H$\alpha$), 28 (via \oii, \oiii) and 355 (via \oiii), and Ly$\alpha$ break redshifts for MSA IDs 1 (Maisie's Galaxy; \citep{Finkelstein2022b}), 28, 64 and 355.
-Source ID 69 shows a weak break at $\sim$1.3$\mu$m, and this methodology does find a maximum likelihood of $z =$ 9.744.
+We derive redshifts from multiple emission lines for galaxies with MSA IDs 0 (via \oii, \oiii, H$\alpha$), 2 (via \oiii, H$\alpha$), 28 (via \oii, \oiii) and 355 (via \oiii, H$\beta$).
+We measure Ly$\alpha$ break redshifts for MSA IDs 1, 10, 28, 64 and 355.
+For MSA IDs 1 and 10 we also detect single emission lines that we identify as the unresolved \oii\ doublet at redshifts that are consistent with (but more precise than) the Ly$\alpha$ break redshifts, and we adopt those values as our fiducial redshifts for those galaxies.
+Source ID 69 shows a weak break at $\sim$1.3~$\mu$m, and this methodology does find a maximum likelihood of $z =$ 9.744.
 However, the result has a large uncertainty, with a significant probability of the redshift being lower.
-We thus do not consider ID$=$69 confirmed.
-We present our redshift measurements in Table~2.
+We thus do not consider MSA ID 69 confirmed.
+We present our redshift measurements in Extended Data Table~\hyperref[table:redshifts]{1} and the spectra of the confirmed high-$z$ objects are shown in Extended Data Figure~\ref{fig:highz_spectra}.

-For Maisie's Galaxy, we considered the alternative interpretation of a Balmer break at $z = 3.114$.
-Assuming that redshift and integrating the observed spectrum in $f_\lambda$ units through wavelength intervals 3145-3563~\AA\ and 3751-4198~\AA\ \citep{curtis-lake2023} we measure signal-to-noise ratios of 0.0 and 9.9 below and above the break, and a $3\sigma$ limit on the flux ratio $> 2.6$, which is considerably larger than would be predicted from stellar population synthesis models \citep{curtis-lake2023}.
+For Maisie's Galaxy, CEERS2\_588, and MSA ID 64, we considered the alternative interpretation of a Balmer break at redshifts $z_\mathrm{BB} = 3.14$, 3.02 and 2.70, respectively.
+Averaging the observed spectrum in $f_\lambda$ units over wavelength intervals $(1+z_\mathrm{BB}) \times$ 3145-3563~\AA\ and 3751-4198~\AA\ \citep{curtis-lake2023}, for Maisie's Galaxy we measure S/N of 0.0 and 9.7 below and above the break, and a $3\sigma$ limit on the flux ratio $> 2.6$, which is considerably larger than the maximum value of 1.8 that would be predicted from stellar population synthesis models \citep{curtis-lake2023}.
 This supports the higher redshift interpretation of the break resulting from Ly$\alpha$ opacity of the IGM.
+For CEERS2\_588 the spectrum is negative over the bluer window; the background may be slightly oversubtracted due to the presence of a large galaxy near the offset shutter in this two-shutter slitlet (see Extended Data Figure~\ref{fig:montage}).
+The $3\sigma$ limits on the break amplitudes for CEERS2\_588 and 64 are $> 2.2$ and $>1.9$, respectively, also inconsistent with the Balmer break interpretation.